-I can fully understand why six or seven rods, all rigged differently laying on the deck of a bass boat might seem extravagant to a fisherman who only uses one rig all day.
-But as bass fishermen, we know there are at least that many rigs that are different from each other and every one has it's own application.
-I personally hate to take the time to even retie after I break one off, much less settle for one rod, one reel, one line size and all the knots needed to fish every given situation encountered on a single fishing day.
+I can fully understand why six or seven rods, all rigged differently, laying on the deck of a bass boat, might seem extravagant to a fisherman who only uses one rig all day.
+But as bass fishermen, we know there are at least that many rigs that differ from each other, and every one has its application.
+I hate to take the time to retie after I break one off, much less settle for one rod, one reel, one line size, and all the knots needed to fish every situation encountered on a single fishing day.

-Every angler should have at least four rigs ready, for every trip regardless of where you're fishing, or when.
-These are the ever-popular Texas, Carolina, split-shot, and the newest one known as the drop-shot rig.
+Every angler should have at least four rigs ready for every trip, regardless of where you're fishing or when.
+These are the ever-popular Texas, Carolina, split-shot, and drop-shot rigs.

 The Texas Rig

-Quite possibly everyone reading this cut their teeth fishing plastics using a Texas rig.
-I remember in the mid- to late 70's, right after Creme brought out the first "rubber worms," as we called them then.
+Quite possibly, everyone reading this cut their teeth fishing plastics using a Texas rig.
+I remember in the mid-to-late '70s, right after Creme brought out the first "rubber worms," as we called them then.
 It didn't take long for someone to figure out how to hide the hook in the worm to make it weedless.
-From then, until the late 80's, Texas rigs were "the only way" to fish a worm.
+Until the late 80's, Texas rigs were "the only way" to fish a worm.
 It consisted of a bullet weight with a hole through it and a hook.
-We all used 20- or 25-pound test line on a "pool cue" with eyes - and that was how we fished a Texas rig.
+We all used a 20- or 25-pound test line on a "pool cue" with eyes - and that was how we fished a Texas rig.

-That was then, but now is now.
-A Texas rig now starts with a 6-1/2 to 7-foot quality rod that is very sensitive in heavy action, a slow-geared reel, as light pound test line as is possible for the water you are fishing, and a sinker.
+That was then but now is now.
+A Texas rig now starts with a 7 to 7 1/2-foot quality rod that is very sensitive in heavy power, a slow-geared reel, as light pound test line as is possible for the water you are fishing, and a sinker.

 As for tying a real Texas rig, simply thread the line through the sinker with the tapered end forward.
-Then tie the hook on the line using either a palomar or a Trilene knot.
-Run the point of the hook through the top of the worm and back out about 1/4 to 3/8 of an inch down the worm.
-Turn the hook and run the point back into the worm without exposing the hook point and be sure to keep the bait as straight as possible.
+Then, tie the hook on the line using a Palomar or a Trilene knot.
+Run the hook's point through the top of the worm and back out about 1/4 to 3/8 of an inch down the worm.
+Turn the hook and run the point back into the worm without exposing the hook point, and be sure to keep the bait as straight as possible.

 The Carolina Rig

-To an old striper guide friend of mine on Texoma this used to be called a chicken liver rig.
-He still won't throw one, and if you are of the same thinking you are so far behind the power curve you can't even see our dust.
-Here, too, in certain situations there isn't anything that works as well as a Carolina rig.
-In years past this was a heavy 1/2-ounce egg-shaped sinker, a glass bead, a swivel and a hook.
+To an old striper guide friend of mine on Texoma, this used to be called a chicken liver rig.
+He still won't throw one, and if you think similarly, you are so far behind the power curve that you can't even see our dust.
+In certain situations, nothing works as well as a Carolina rig.
+In years past, this was a heavy 1/2-ounce egg-shaped sinker, a glass bead, a swivel, and a hook.

 That was then.
-Most people these days start with a 7-foot medium-heavy, fast-action highly sensitive, quality rod, for added distance on the cast as well as to take up slack on a sweeping hook-set.
-It's generally teamed with a 5 to 1 retrieve ratio reel.
-Here smaller line size doesn't mean as much because a lot of people are using a lighter weight fluorocarbon leader material.
+Most people these days start with a 7 1/2-foot medium-heavy, fast-action, highly sensitive, quality rod for added distance on the cast and to take up the slack on a sweeping hook-set.
+It's generally teamed with a 6.1:1 retrieve ratio reel.
+A smaller line size doesn't mean as much because many people use a lighter-weight fluorocarbon leader material.

-This rig allows a sinker to be attached to your line ahead of a bead and swivel and then a leader of specified length, onto which the hook and your plastic lure is rigged.
+This rig allows a sinker to be attached to your line ahead of a bead and swivel, then a leader of a specified length, onto which the hook and your plastic lure are rigged.
 It allows the fish to pick up the lure and move it the distance of the leader length without feeling the resistance of the weight.
-One of the pros I listened to one time told us, "The colder the water the shorter the leader length," and this holds true.
-But to me if you get shorter than about eight inches you might just as well use a Texas rig.
-So I usually fish about an 18-inch leader except when fishing grass, and I have fished them as long as four feet, in certain situations.
+One of the pros I listened to once told us, "The colder the water, the shorter the leader length," this holds true.
+But you could use a Texas rig if you get shorter than eight inches.
+So I usually fish about an 18-inch leader except when fishing grass, and I have fished them as long as four feet in certain situations.

-The long-term problem with the old Carolina rigs was when fishing standing, or downed timber or rocks you couldn't put that damn egg sinker through it.
-The second thing was you couldn't feel the bite when a fish picked up the bait, and it was hard to get a good hook-set that would hold the fish.
+The long-term problem with the old Carolina rigs was fishing standing or downed timber or rocks.
+You couldn't put that damn egg sinker through it.
+The second thing was that you couldn't feel the bite when a fish picked up the bait, and it was hard to get a good hookset that would hold the fish.

-Again technology has fixed two of these three problems.
-The first being the sinker.
+Again, technology has fixed two of these three problems.
+The first is the sinker.
 Lindy Little Joe has brought out a sinker called the Lindy No-Snag.
-It is long and slender has a 20-degree bend about halfway down.
-It is available with a rattle or without, comes in 1/8- through 1-ounce and will come through snags better than anything you've ever tied on.
-They come with a black coating, which the factory says is a vinyl-like sub stance.
-My point here is I have used this same sinker so long that most of the coating is gone but I've still got it.
+It is long and slender and has a 20-degree bend about halfway down.
+It is available with a rattle or without, comes in 1/8- through 1-ounce, and will come through snags better than anything you've ever tied on.
+They come with a black coating, which the factory says is a vinyl-like substance.
+My point here is that I have used this same sinker for so long that most of the coating is gone, but I've still got it.
 It comes through rocks and tree limbs like nothing else.

 The other problem with Carolina rigs that has been fixed is the hook-set problem.
 Owner has brought out a hook called Rig-N-Hooks.
 They are engineered for Carolina rigs as well as split-shot rigs.
 They ride with the point upright.
-They have a huge wide bite on a short shank and also have the cutting point.
-They are available from a tiny size 4/0 all the way to 5/0.
+They have a huge wide bite on a short shank and also have a cutting point.
+They are available from a tiny size to 5/0.
 I've used the #1 and the 1/0 for Carolina-rigged 4-inch finesse worms and had no problems hooking or landing fish.
-The third, and probably biggest, problem with this rig is feeling the bite.
+The third and most significant problem with this rig is feeling the bite.
 This is hard to overcome.
-My best suggestion is use a super sensitive rod, and pay extra close attention to how the rig feels.
-If at any point the "feel" changes in any way, set the hook.
+I suggest using a super-sensitive rod and paying close attention to how the rig feels.
+If the "feel" changes in any way at any point, set the hook.

 The Split Shot

 A split shot rig consists of a hook tied directly on the end of your line and a small 3/ 16-ounce or smaller split shot pinched on the line.
 This rig is used in fairly shallow water.
 It is excellent for sight fishing and to pitch at and around boat docks or shallow cover.
-The magic is that its light weight offers little or no resistance to the fish when it is picked up.
-The problems with this rig were it was hard to pull an odd shaped split shot through cover and the weight pinched on the line created the second problem.
-If you pinch it too hard, it will not slide down the line, the monofilament is weakened at that point.
+The magic is that its light weight offers little or no resistance to the fish when picked up.
+The problems with this rig were that it was hard to pull an odd-shaped split shot through the cover, and the weight pinched on the line created the second problem.
+It will not slide down the line if you pinch it too hard.
+The monofilament is weakened at that point.

-I like to use a 7-foot medium action medium tip rod for split shotting.
-The medium action is forgiving enough to keep the usually small hook stuck when a fish jumps or pulls, and the medium tip makes for longer casts with this light weight rig.
-Either of the Owner hooks mentioned earlier work well on this rig.
+I like to use a 7-foot medium power extra-fast tip rod for split shotting.
+The medium pwer is forgiving enough to keep the usually small hook stuck when a fish jumps or pulls, and the tip makes for longer casts with this lightweight rig.
+Either of the Owner hooks mentioned earlier works well on this rig.

 The Drop Shot

 This is one of the hottest rigs to hit the bass fishing industry.
-It is fished by most of the touring pros and if you haven't tried it you should.
-It consists of a hook tied from 10 inches to four feet above a sinker.
-It is most productive in early spring when water temperatures are below 55 degrees and the fish are ganged up in deep water.
+Most touring pros fish it; if you haven't tried it, you should.
+It has a hook tied from 10 inches to four feet above a sinker.
+It is most productive in early spring when water temperatures are below 55 degrees, and the fish are ganged up in deep water.
 This situation happens again in late summer when the fish are in their deep-water territories and don't move shallower than they have to for foraging purposes.

-The most popular baits for use with this rig are the really small, hand-poured 2- to 4-inch baits.
-Most plastics manufacturers have brought out a line of downsized worms, craws, or creature baits to be utilized using this system.
-It is extremely simple to tie.
+The most popular baits for this rig are the small, hand-poured 2- to 4-inch baits.
+Most plastics manufacturers have brought out a line of downsized worms, craws, or creature baits to use this system.
+It is straightforward to tie.